Rules and Regulations

 Open to horses & ponies ridden by riders of ANY age.
 Fences LESS THAN 2’ in height.
 Section A: Rider may not have shown in a division, at any show, where the fence height specifications are 2’ or higher.
 Section B: Horse or pony not to have shown in a division, at any show, where fence height specifications are 2’ or higher doing so will make that rider ineligible for Beginner Sections.
 Riders may not cross enter into any other division or class at any competition where fences are 2’ or higher, doing so will make the rider ineligible for Beginner divisions This division may be combined with Short Stirrup Hunter, if entries warrant.
 TROTTING ANYWHERE ON COURSE NOT TO BE PENALIZED ALTHOUGH AN UNINTENTIONAL BREAK OF GATE WILL BE PENALIZED.

 Open to horses & ponies ridden by an adult amateur exhibitor.
+USEF Zone 2 specifications will be used.
 To be shown over a course of fences 2’6” in height.
 Riders may not cross enter into any class or division with fences 3’ or higher at the same competition.
+If there are fewer than three entries, the class may be combined with NJPHA Low Children’s Hunter Horse and/or NJPHA Low Children’s Pony.
+Points will be counted towards the respective High Score Awards.

 Open to horses & ponies ridden by junior riders as of December 1st of the current show year.
+USEF Zone 2 specifications will be used.
 Fences 2’ for ponies.
 Fences 2’6” for horses.
 Riders may not cross enter into Children’s Hunter horse or pony, Pony Hunter, or any class at the same competition where the fences exceed 2’6” for horses and 2’ for ponies.
-If there are fewer than three (3) horses & three (3) ponies the class may be combined with Low Adult Amateur to Hunter form a Pre-Children’s.Low Adult Amateur Hunter class.
+If there are fewer than three (3) horses & three (3) ponies the class may be combined with Low Adult Amateur Hunter to form a Low Children’s/ Low Adult Amateur Hunter class.
 Horse & Pony points will be counted towards the respective High Score Awards.

 Kabuki Dancer Memorial Trophy